-Adding a connection to a FlashSystem/IBM Spectrum Virtualize, SAN Volume Controller, or Storwize storage system
+Adding a connection to a FlashSystem/IBM Spectrum Virtualize or SAN Volume Controller storage system

-You can connect to a FlashSystem/IBM Spectrum Virtualize, SAN Volume Controller, or Storwize storage system by using a direct connection.
+You can connect to a FlashSystem/IBM Spectrum Virtualize or SAN Volume Controller storage system by using a direct connection.

 - 1. In the menu bar, click Storage > Storage Systems. - 2.
 On the Storage Systems page, click Add Storage Connection. - 3.
-Click the icon for either FlashSystem Spectrum Virtualize; SAN Volume Controller; Storwize Family; or Storwize V7000 Unified. - 4.
+Click the icon for either FlashSystem Spectrum Virtualize or SAN Volume Controller. - 4.
 On the Connection page of the Add Storage System wizard, enter the following information for the storage system cluster: